 $ sudo apt-get update

-And then installing htop by entering the following command as sudo:
+And then install htop by entering the following command as sudo:

 $ sudo apt install htop

-Once htop is installed, you can simply use the following command to print the required information:
+Once htop is installed, you can use the following command to print the required information:

 The Mem (Memory aka RAM) and Swp (Swap) entries in the header indicate the used and total memory through which you can calculate the free memory available on your system.